Days of Thunder (soundtrack): Background

 Feels like I'm knockin' on Heaven's door (Why, why do which you're doing?)

-The Cher song "Trail of Broken Hearts" was released as a B-side on the single "Love And Understanding" and belongs to the recording sessions of her 1989 album Heart of Stone.
+The Cher song "Trail of Broken Hearts" was released as a B-side on the single "Love and Understanding" and belongs to the recording sessions of her 1989 album Heart of Stone.

 The song "Gimme Some Lovin'" is credited to Terry Reid, but the version in the movie is actually from The Spencer Davis Group.
-"Gimme Some Lovin'" also featured on Reid's 1991 solo album, The Driver, along with an alternate version of "The Last Note of Freedom" with different lyrics, titled "The Driver (Part 2)".
+"Gimme Some Lovin'" also features on Reid's 1991 solo album, The Driver, along with an alternate version of "The Last Note of Freedom" with different lyrics, titled "The Driver (Part 2)".